geojeff/kivy-statecharts/examples/diagrammer/README.md

 4) Touch and drag in the center of one rectangle to the center of another.
 4a) On touch up, bubbles will appear on either end of the connection.
-4b) In a given bubble, touch and drag within the Drag button to move the connection point for the end (dragging out of the drag button will terminate the move, presently).
+4b) In a given bubble, touch and drag within the Drag button to move the
+    connection point for the end (dragging out of the drag button will terminate the move, presently -- needs event handling in state for drawing_area).
-4c) Repeat drag ops on the Drag button, for now to drag the given connection point further, clockwise (too jerky and skips for now).
+4c) Repeat drag ops on the Drag button, for now to drag the given connection
+    point further, clockwise (too jerky and skips for now).
 4d) Once the connection point is ok, touch Accept.
 5) You can add more triangles and connections.
 6) You can move triangles with connections, and the connections will adjust.